nomomon/nomomon.github.io/public/posts/2022-09-02-mathematics-of-working-at-a-delivery-company/index.md

 type: "blog"
 ---

+# Mathematics of working at a delivery company

 Last year my friend worked at a delivery company.
 Their job was to deliver groceries to customers on a bicycle.
 In their company, the wage was based on the amount of orders per hour they delivered.
 For example:

 - X euros for 4 orders per hour